 Most money for public education in California comes from the State.
-Berkeley taxpayers have recognized the value of public education and provide a significant amount of additional resources through the Berkeley Schools Excellence Program (BSEP) and Measure H. BSEP allows Berkeley schools to maintain small class sizes and to support libraries, music and funds for each school.
-Measure H maintains school buildings and grounds.
+Berkeley taxpayers have recognized the value of public education and provide a significant amount of additional resources through the Berkeley Schools Excellence Program, the Berkeley Educators Recruitment and Retention Act (BERRA) and the Facilities Safety and Maintenance Act, Measure H. BSEP allows Berkeley schools to maintain small class sizes and to support libraries, music and funds for each school.
+Measure E provides funds to recruit and retain staff, and Measure H maintains school buildings and grounds.

 The Berkeley Unified School District maintains a General Fund and thirteen other District Funds.
 Within the Combined General Fund are both unrestricted and restricted monies.
 Unrestricted money can be spent on any expense.
 Restricted money can be only spent on the designated category, for instance on teacher professional development or instructional materials like textbooks.
 Additional District Funds include revenue and expenditures for facilities, early childhood education, nutritional services, other capital items, and the special reserve maintained by the district.